Note: for the full suite of measurements from the SoundStage! Audio-Electronics Lab, click here.

 I love Van Cliburn’s 1958 performance of Tchaikovsky’s Piano Concerto No. 1 (DSD64 DSF, ripped from BMG Music 82876-61392-2), with Kirill Kondrashin conducting the RCA Symphony Orchestra.
 Compared to some of my more recent classical favorites, I’ve found the imaging of the orchestra in this recording to be slightly flat—two-dimensional.
 But the MXA-8400’s powerful presentation, particularly in the final movement, had such immediacy and texture that it brought this album to life.

-When I listened to Madonna’s Immaculate Collection (16/44.1 FLAC, ripped from Sire 7599-26440-2), a compilation CD mixed in QSound, the wraparound, three-dimensional effect in this track was especially pronounced.
-No other amplifier in my system has been able to reproduce the mix’s subtle timing, frequency, and amplitude cues as perfectly—to image instruments and vocals as distinctly.
+Listening to Madonna’s The Immaculate Collection (16/44.1 FLAC, ripped from Sire 7599-26440-2), a compilation CD mixed in QSound, I noticed that the wraparound, three-dimensional effects in this recording were especially pronounced on some tracks.
+No other amplifier in my system has been able to reproduce the subtle timing, frequency, and amplitude cues as perfectly—to image instruments and vocals as distinctly.

 Multichannel sound